ryann-li/MemoryMania/README.md

 # Memory-Mania
-STM-32 Nucleo Board pattern matching game, written in C.
+STM-32 Nucleo Board pattern matching game, written in C and using the Platform.IO framework.